 MIDDLE SCHOOL SUPPORT SERVICES

 Learning Support can be provided to students in Grades 6–8.
-Learning Support teachers help students succeed by focusing on academic needs, the development of executive function and key skills that support increasing independence.
-Support can be offered to students in any subject.
-Students work with Learning Support teachers in specific subject classrooms and/or in the Learning Support space.
+Learning Support teachers help students succeed by focusing on academic needs and the development of executive function and key skills that support increasing independence.
+Support is available in any subject.
+Students work with Learning Support teachers in specific subject classrooms and/or in the dedicated Learning Support space.

 Classroom content is followed with certain scaffolds or modifications.
 These modifications and other methods of support are determined by the child's parents, homeroom teachers, specialists, and/or evaluations.